chik0di/world-largest-banks-ETL/README.md

 - Load the transformed data frame to an output CSV file.

-- Load the transformed data frame to an SQL database server as a table.
+- Load the transformed data frame to an SQLite database server as a table.

 - Run queries on the database table.